What are 10 tips for writing effective conclusions?

 Tip 1: Include the Key Elements

-As was introduced in Lesson 1 and explored in detail in Lesson 2, a good writer knows which elements to include and which to leave out.
+As was introduced in Chapter 1 and explored in detail in Chapter 2, a good writer knows which elements to include and which to leave out.
 For a conclusion, the mandatory elements are the thesis restatement and the summary of ideas, while the optional ones are research gaps and recommendations.
 An effective writer should also never forget to finish off their essay in much the same way they started it: with an engaging sentence that leaves the reader feeling glad they committed to reading the paper.

 Tip 2: Move from Specific to General